-Undergraduates with Environmental minors can now look to Dr.Johnston from the Religion Department for advising and a sneak peak at the future of the program.
+As the Environmental Program continues to expand, undergraduates with Environmental minors can now look to Dr.Johnston from the Department for the Study of Religions for advising and a sneak peek at the future of the program.

-By: Kellie Shanaghan
+By: Content Development Assistant Kellie Shanaghan (’19)

 “I had six students contact me about the major just this week,” Dr. Johnston said.
-“But we probably have two dozen who’ve expressed interest.”
+“But we probably have two dozen who have expressed interest.”

-Dr. Johnston, a Wake Forest alumnus himself, graduated with a B.A. in psychology in 1998.
-He returned to Wake Forest as an Associate Professor of Religion and Environment in 2009 after receiving an M.A. in Ethics and Social Policy from the Graduate Theological Union, a Graduate Certificate in Environmental Ethics from the University of Georgia, and a Ph.D. in Religion and Nature from the University of Florida.
+Dr. Johnston, a Wake Forest alumnus, graduated with a B.A. in psychology in 1998.
+He returned to Wake Forest as Postdoctoral Fellow of Religion and Environment in 2009, after receiving an M.A. in Ethics and Social Policy from the Graduate Theological Union in Berkeley, a Graduate Certificate in Environmental Ethics from the University of Georgia, and a Ph.D. in Religion and Nature from the University of Florida.

 In this new role, Associate Professor Johnston sees that the application of values across the sciences, humanities, arts, and even professional disciplines is attractive to students as well as employers looking for well-rounded individuals who are trained to interrogate issues across disciplinary boundaries and to develop solutions with local-to-global impact.